Habit Tracking

 • Highly rated by chronic illness communities

-• Best value only unlocked at premium tier
+• Best features locked behind the premium tier

-Strides stands out by offering four different tracker types: habits (yes/no daily), goals (reach a target number), averages (maintain a range), and projects (milestone tracking).
-This makes it the most versatile goal-tracking app on iOS for people who want to track both daily behaviors and longer-term targets in the same interface.
+Strides offers four distinct tracker types: daily behaviors (yes/no), numeric goals (reach a target), averages (maintain a range), and projects (milestone tracking).
+This makes it the most versatile goal-oriented iOS tool for anyone who wants to track both daily actions and longer-term targets in the same place.

 • Four tracker types for different goal structures